 Con: Canaries can be surprisingly messy and noisy, despite their small size.

 How do I keep my pet bird safe and happy?

 Do I have enough space?
 Birds need an appropriately sized cage for their size and species.
-You may need to make a decision on the type of bird you choose based on the size of your home, and space you are able to allocate to their needs.
-Check with the breeder or your vet about the ideal cage size for your bird.
+YYou may need to make a decision on the type of bird you choose based on the size of your home, and space you are able to allocate to their needs.
+You may even need a bigger space if you plan to make your own birdhouse.
+Check with the breeder or a professional avian vet about the ideal cage size for your bird..

 Can I handle the care and needs of a pet bird?
 Birds thrive when their owners are around and are social creatures with emotional needs.
 Ideally, your pet bird will have plenty of time outside of their cage, which means you’ll need to bird-proof the house and consider any damage they can cause, or any potential safety hazards.
-You will also want to clean their cage daily, engage with them, and provide a balanced diet.
-Provide your pet bird with species-appropriate toys to play with so they can be stimulated even when you’re not around as well.
+Each day, you will need to clean the cage, interact with your pet and provide them with a balanced diet.
+You'll also want to give your pet bird species-appropriate toys so they can be stimulated even when you’re not around as well.
 Finally, as with any pet, you want to be attuned to any physical and behavioral changes and take them to an avian veterinarian for emergencies and regular checkups.

 Can I afford a pet bird?
-Birds can cost a lot depending on their breed, size, and colors.
+Birds can be expensive, depending on their breed, size, and colors.
 It’s not just the initial purchase, but the upkeep and care.
-If you do choose to purchase a bird, it is crucial that you do so from a known, legal, and compassionate breeder.
+If you do choose to purchase a bird, make sure you go to a known, legal, and compassionate breeder.
 You do not want to end up with a bird that may have been poached from the wild.
 For those who wish to have a pet bird, and don’t have a preference over which kind, we recommend that you look into adopting a rescue bird.
 If you’re willing to put in the hard work, both you and your bird will see the rewards.
 And don’t forget to take them to the vet!